Strong partnerships, sound research and transparency are the key elements of Woodside's approach to the environment.

 Our experience and expertise make us a partner of choice for joint venture participants, customers, governments and communities.

-In recognition of our commitment, Woodside was awarded the 2016 Australian Petroleum Production & Exploration Association Environment Excellence Award.
+In recognition of our commitment, Woodside has been awarded the Australian Petroleum Production & Exploration Association Environment Excellence Award for three years in a row - 2015, 2016 and 2017.

 For more information on our how we manage our environmental impacts read our Sustainable Development Report 2016.